 - Determination of an optimal gold price.
 A higher gold price will lower the cut-off grade and bring in more economic material into the mine plan.
 This is estimated to require a budget of approximately \$25,000 to complete; - Further analysis of the underground equipment types and sizes to identify possible improvements to the economics and efficiencies.
-A budget of \$10,000 is recommended to complete this step; - Analysis of the potential to use a roadheader to improve efficiencies and lower costs. his is estimated to require a budget of approximately \$15,000 to complete; and - The permitting process may require alternative mine plans with alternative mining methods.
+A budget of \$10,000 is recommended to complete this step; - Further analysis of the underground ventilation system should be completed.
+This analysis should include a further detailing of the ventilation model, fan selection, and ventilation raise diameter.
+This is estimated to require a budget of approximately \$15,000 to complete; and - The permitting process may require alternative mine plans with alternative mining methods.
 If the permitting process requires alternative underground mine plans, then sublevel caving and sublevel shrinkage should be evaluated as alternative underground mining methods.
 A budget of \$100,000 is recommended to complete this step.